PrabathBK/Docker/README.md

 # Docker
- This reco contains exmples od docker
+ This repo contains exmples of docker